ono-midori/ono-midori.github.io/techs/zguide.md

 Received 1000000 updates
 ```

-We can’t assume that the SUB connect will be finished by the time the REQ/REP dialog is complete.
-There are no guarantees that outbound connects will finish in any order whatsoever, if you’re using any transport except inproc.
+We can't assume that the SUB connect will be finished by the time the REQ/REP dialog is complete.
+There are no guarantees that outbound connects will finish in any order whatsoever, if you're using any transport except inproc.
 So, the example does a brute force sleep of one second between subscribing, and sending the REQ/REP synchronization.

 A more robust model could be: